zeusdeux/pimp/README.md

 prom
 ====

-A simple Promise/A+ spec implementation
+A simple Promise/A+ spec implementation that I am *writing* to understand the specification.